ganelson/inform/README.md

 * resources/Sample Projects - Two small interactive fictions, 'Disenchantment Bay' and 'Onyx', presented as samples in the app.
 Inform 7

 Finally, the "retrospective" directory holds ANSI C source and resources needed to build (some) previous versions of Inform 7.
-At present, this is only sketchily put together.

 ### Resources copied here from elsewhere